Use this equipment list for Summit Programs at the Silcox Hut

 - Lightweight Fleece Shirt – For example, the Patagonia R1 Hoody

-- Insulated jacket – Required, with a helmet-compatible hood and either down or Primaloft insulation.
+- Insulated Parka – Required, with a helmet-compatible hood and either down or Primaloft insulation.
 For example, Mammut’s Rime Pro Jacket.
-(Micro-puff jackets are too light for expected conditions.) *This item IS available for rent
+(Micro-puff jackets are too light for potential conditions.) *This item IS available for rent

 - Light-weight Gloves – Windproof gloves, for warmer conditions.
 For example, the Black Diamond Arc